wjzhengsh/blockchain/v10_dashboard.md

 You can segregate your network into channels where each channel represents a subset of members that are authorized to see the data for the chaincodes instantiated on that channel.
 Every network must have at least one channel for transactions to take place.
 Each channel has a unique ledger and users must be properly authenticated to perform read/write operations against this ledger.
 If you're not on a channel, you can't see any data.

-**Figure 4** shows the initial dashboard screen displaying an overview of all channels of your network:
+**Figure 4** shows the initial dashboard screen displaying an overview of all channels in your network:

 ![Channels](images/channels.png "Channels")
 *Figure 4.
 Channels*

-You can create a channel to get a channel-specific ledger.
+Creating a channel will result in the generation of a channel-specific ledger.
 For more information, see [Creating a channel](howto/create_channel.html).

-You can also select an existing channel to view more precise details about the channel, membership, and chaincode.
+You can also select an existing channel to view more precise details about the channel, membership, and active chaincodes.
 For more information, see [Monitoring a network](howto/monitor_network.html).

 ## Chaincode

-Chaincode defines the business policy and transactional instructions for creating and modifying assets.
+Chaincode defines the business logic and transactional instructions for creating and modifying assets.

 **Figure 5** shows the initial dashboard screen of chaincodes: